 3. The exposed and inside face of the wall should be covered by fixing thermal insulating materials directly to the walls.

-4. As possible as light coloured distemper or white wash should be used on the exposed face of the wall, which helps to minimise the absorption of heat through the wall.
+4. As possible as light colored distemper or white wash should be used on the exposed face of the wall, which helps to minimize the absorption of heat through the wall.